Reasoning mode in Gemma 4: how to enable, when needed, and how much it costs — 2026

 • Generating structured text — articles, documentation, explanations for business

-• Agent scenarios with multiple steps — planning before execution is critical
+• Agentic scenarios with multiple steps — planning before execution is critical

-• Code with non-trivial architecture — the model itself catches errors in the plan before writing them
+• Code with non-trivial architecture — the model catches errors in the plan before writing them

 • Any task where quality is more important than time